Hollywood Education Institute

 Standard ESL (4 Levels): 1636.8 Hours

-Students must have a cumulative grade point average of 70% or a “C” grade and minimum 80% cumulative attendance in order to be considered for graduation.
+Students must maintain a cumulative grade point average of 70% or a “C” grade and minimum 80% cumulative attendance to meet graduation requirements.
 Certification of completion may also be requested for each level a student has successfully completed.
-The Advanced level is the final level, and upon passing it, a student will have completed the program and will be eligible to graduate.
-Upon successfully graduating from the program level, and meeting all completion requirements, students will receive a Certificate.
+The Advanced level is the final level, and upon passing it, the student has completed the program and will be eligible to graduate.
+Upon successfully graduating from the program level, and meeting all completion requirements, students receive a Certificate.

-The Certificate will be available to graduates no later than thirty (30) days from the last day of attendance unless Hollywood Education Institute receives a written request to provide it earlier.
+The Certificate will be available to graduates no later than 30 days from the last day of attendance unless Hollywood Education Institute receives a written request to provide it earlier.

-The students will take a placement test to determine their proficiency level, which will be placed in one of four: Beginning, Intermediate I, Intermediate II, or Advanced.
-If a student does not achieve a 70% or a “C” at the end of current program level, he/she must repeat the current program level with a documented learning plan.
+Students take a placement test to determine their proficiency level before being placed in one of four course levels: Beginning, Intermediate I, Intermediate II, or Advanced.
+If students do not achieve a 70% or a “C” at the end of current program level, they must repeat the current program level following a documented learning plan.

 A student achieving a grade point average below 70% or a “C” at the time of evaluation will be advised of his/her unsatisfactory academic progress and placed on academic probation with a documented learning plan for 11 weeks in any programs until such time as his/her grade point average reaches a minimum of 70% or “C.” If the student fails to achieve a “C” average within 11 weeks, he/she will be withdrawn.
 The students will get notified by email.

 For the international student a student’s visa remains active while on probation.
-In case of withdrawal, it will also report to the SEVIS.
+In case of withdrawal, HEI reports this status to SEVIS.

 If a student does not agree with a progress report or probation status, the student may appeal the statements/decision.
 The student must submit a written or an email appeal to the President within seven (7) business days from the report receiving date with documentation to support the appeal, where appropriate.
 The President will respond within seven (7) business days and notify the student in writing.